maarten-pennings/CCS811/README.md

 Note that the CCS811 requires a supply voltage of 1.8V ..
 3.6V.
 So, 3.3V is ok, but *do not use a 5V board*.
 The Nano has 3v3 supply, but runs I2C on 5V.
 This does seem to work.
-Also note that the minimum supply voltage is 1.8V and should not drop below this value for reliable device operation.
+Also note that the minimum supply voltage of the CCS811 is 1.8V and should not drop below this value for reliable device operation.

 ## Links